 While the necessary ingredients for the right diet following your abdominoplasty surgery is highly variable, taking into account factors like individual physiology, personal diet preceding the surgery, and health prior to the procedure, and should be discussed with your surgeon and physician before getting on the surgical table, there are some standard rules which are more or less universal.
 Among these are, of course, foods to avoid, and foods which should be included in your regular diet during recuperation.

 Perhaps one of the most obvious inclusions to the list of foodstuffs which you should be imbibing during this trying time is something which should already be a staple of a healthy diet, and is necessary for the upkeep of more or less every bodily function which exists- water.
-Being hydrated is more essential during times of recovery than ever, because of its ability to stimulate much of the body’s critical systems, and can slow down or even completely halt the body’s
+Being hydrated is more essential during times of recovery than ever, because of its ability to stimulate much of the body’s critical systems, and can slow down or even completely halt the body’s natural healing processes.

 Any doctor worth his salt can expound at great length upon the remedial powers of fruit.
 After all, they’re notorious for being shy of apples.
 In all seriousness, fruit is an absolutely essential element in the diet of a recovering patient of abdominoplasty, because of the health benefits conferred by each variety of this food pyramid staple.
 Bananas are a bountiful well of potassium, oranges and other citrus fruits contain a lot of Vitamin C and Vitamin B1, and grapes have been known to be an incredible antioxidant.